bozhinov/bHype/README.md

 + Have a temporary (in-memory) and a persistent database (MariaDb)
 + Have a per user task queue with an API interface (PHP)
 + Have a way to start/stop FreeBSD services (ssh, rsync)
-+ Popup notifications in case of pkg audit vulnerabilities discovered
++ Popup notifications in case of pkg audit vulnerabilities discovered (cron)
-+ Popup notifications in case of OS patches available
++ Popup notifications in case of OS patches available (cron)
-+ Have a way to update OS and packages
++ Have a process to update OS and packages
   (save state of all virtual machines, shutdown all non essential services, update, reboot host)
-+ SNMP alerts
++ SNMP alerts (if there is time)

 Alternatives considered:
 + CBSD / ClonOS - Not moving fast enough for me